 Spring has finally sprung, which means it's time for us to release all of our spring wedding #inspo, and let's be honest: No spring wedding is complete without an abundance of pretty pastel blooms.
 And while you can add flowers to every element of your big day—from the altar to the reception tables and the cake—we think spring wedding bouquets are perhaps the most important.
 Why?
 Because your bouquet will have a prime spot in all of your beautiful bridal portraits, and, most importantly, it's what you will carry down the aisle to meet your partner.

-Luckily, springtime brides (like you!) are blessed with tons of beautiful in-season blooms to choose from.
+Luckily, springtime brides (like you) are blessed with tons of beautiful in-season blooms to choose from.
 Peonies, roses, tulips, calla lilies, hydrangeas, sweet pea, and ranunculus are just a few of the many flower types readily available for spring weddings.
-Since your bouquet will be one of the most photographed wedding details, it should express your personal sense of style, whether it's traditional, modern, romantic, whimsical, boho, or rustic.
 Romantic pastels are always go-to hues for this season of renewal, but don't be afraid to add bold pops of color for contrast (think fuchsia, coral, orange, and purple).

-Here, we've gathered 43 different spring wedding bouquet options from real weddings featured on Brides.com and asked top floral designers to share a few favorites as well.
-Keep scrolling for all the spring inspo!
+Here, we've gathered 42 different spring wedding bouquet options from real weddings featured on Brides.com and asked top floral designers to share a few favorites as well.
+Keep scrolling for all the spring inspo.

 A Mix of Romantic Roses